The fallout and debate triggered by the shooting of three suspects last week on the Langata Road, Nairobi, continues.

 However, The Forum fears that are more than “a few rotten eggs” in the Kenyan police force.
 We also presume that current laws and regulations, even if a new Act is required, should be enough to require police officers not to shoot surrendering suspects as they lie on the ground.

 We urge the Commissioner of Police to remember that the bearing of arms by the security services comes with a duty and responsibility to use them legitimately and that a legitimate “war” on crime should not be used as a cover for the illegitimate use of weapons and criminal activity by those supposedly enforcing the law.
-And we also urge him to ignore Professor Mwangi and not to arm Kenya’s traffic police.
+We also urge him to ignore Professor Mwangi and not to arm Kenya’s traffic police.
+Whatever the danger posed by lorry drivers, extra armament seems, to the Forum, more likely to result in an escalation rather than the de-escalation of tensions.